hheinzer/advent-of-code-c/README.md

 This repository contains my solutions for the [advent of code](https://adventofcode.com/) puzzles, all written in beautiful C.

-To compile and run any of the puzzles, go to the year, compile the program, and run it
+Compile and run any of the puzzles with:

     $ make <year>/<day> && ./<year>/<day>